Course Outline

 Additional Information

-Intended Audience: Clinical Laboratory Science students and medical technologists and technicians seeking review or continuing education.
-It is also appropriate for medical students who are first encountering peripheral blood morphology.
+Intended Audience: Medical laboratory scientists, medical technologists, and medical laboratory technicians seeking review or continuing education.
+It is also appropriate for MLS and MLT students and medical students who first encounter peripheral blood morphology.